automotiveVehicle/trafficSignBoardDetectionAndRecognition/README.md

 • Further Raspberry Pi can be interfaced with motor drivers and actuators to alter the driver and control the car.

+# Training

+To train your coustom TFlite model follow this code procedure CoustomTFlitemodel.ipynb